nf-core/website/markdown/usage/data_guidelines.md

 #### Choosing a license

 To ascertain re-usability data should be released with a clear and accessible data usage license.
 We suggest making your data available under licences that permit free reuse of data, e.g. a Creative Commons licence, such as CC0 or CC-BY.
 The [EUDAT licence selector wizard](https://ufal.github.io/public-license-selector/) can help you select suitable licences for your data.
-Note that sequence data submitted to ENA (or GenBank) are implicitly free to reuse by others as specified in the [INCD Standards and policies]( https://www.ebi.ac.uk/ena/standards-and-policies).
+Note that sequence data submitted to [ENA](https://www.ebi.ac.uk/ena)/[GenBank](https://www.ncbi.nlm.nih.gov/genbank/)/[DDBJ](https://www.ddbj.nig.ac.jp/index-e.html) are implicitly free to reuse by others as specified in the [INCD Standards and policies]( https://www.ebi.ac.uk/ena/standards-and-policies).